l50/unm_ismart_presentation/3_vulnerable_targets.md

 Let's touch on some common vulnerabilities in web applications.
 In particular, how to find them, and why they're a concern.

 ### Hidden paths in source code
 Web applications tend to have several endpoints that a user can browse to.
+An endpoint is an area of a web application that can be accessed via a URL through an HTTP request.
 For example, if we click the side menu and then click on **Customer Feedback**:

 ![](images/sidemenu.png)

 we will be taken to [http://localhost:3005/#/contact](http://localhost:3005/#/contact).
 In this case, the endpoint is `/contact`.
 It follows a `#`, which is used to signal that a fragment identifier will follow it.
 A fragment identifier is used to grab a resource from the HTML of a given page.
 It should be noted that this is a client-side operation, which means that anything following a `#` will not be sent back to the server.

 To get a better sense of what this means, type Ctrl-Shift-I to pull up open a smaller window on the right-hand side of your screen.
+This facilitates opening DevTools, an exceptionally useful set of web developer tools built into the browser.
 Let's go ahead and detach this window to make our lives easier by clicking the three vertical dots in that menu and then clicking this button:

 ![](images/devtools_doc.png)